NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/IDO-Preparation-Roadmap-OccamRazer.md

 ### Project Requirements

-1. Clear idea of the project written out in an initial pitch deck or whitepaper.
+1.Clear idea of the project written out in an initial pitch deck or whitepaper.

 2.Initial development (product) roadmap.